SBKraines/SBKraines.github.io/README.md

 Kraines, upon which these videos are based.
 It has the approbation of Rabbi Ze’ev Kraines, rabbi of Ohr Somayach Sandton, South Africa.)*

 The Song of Existence project is a production of inspirational Torah videos distributed free of charge and intended to reach thousands of viewers worldwide.
-They are produced one at a time, with no precedent funding to determine the length of the series.
+They are producedbi-weekly one at a time, with no precedent funding to determine the length of the series.
 The project is therefore dependent entirely on public interest and contribution.
 All donations are used just to cover costs, which are a modest $230 per professional video.
 We can only begin the next production after the necessary sponsorship has been made.
 Donate, dedicate, merit.

    # [Click here to sponsor a Perek Shira video via Paypal](http://www.paypal.com)